weiyikang/weiyikang.github.io/_pages/about.md

 <h1>Services</h1>
-Reviewer of AAAI, Transactions on Image Processing (TIP), and  IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+Reviewer of AAAI, CVPR, Transactions on Image Processing (TIP), and  IEEE Transactions on Neural Networks and Learning Systems (TNNLS)